digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/installation.rst

 .. note::

-    By default, the node will initialise itself automatically using the identity commands :ref:`identity-commands`.
+    By default, the node will initialize itself automatically using the identity commands :ref:`identity-commands`.
-    As a result, the node will create the necessary keys and topology transactions and will initialise itself using the name used in the configuration file.
+    As a result, the node will create the necessary keys and topology transactions and will initialize itself using the name used in the configuration file.
 Please consult the :ref:`identity management section <identity_management_user_manual>` for further information.

-This was everything necessary to startup your participant node.
+This was everything necessary to start up your participant node.
 However, there are a few steps that you want to take care of in order to secure the participant and make it usable.

 Secure the APIs